ryanb/private_pub/README.md

 The `publish_to` method will send a post request to the Faye server (using `Net::HTTP`) instructing it to send the given data back to the browser.

+##  Project Status

+Unfortunately I have not had time to actively work on this project recently.
+If you find a critical issue where it does not work as documented please [ping me on Twitter](http://twitter.com/rbates) and I'll take a look.

 ## Development & Feedback

 Questions or comments?
 Please use the [issue tracker](https://github.com/ryanb/private_pub/issues).
 Tests can be run with `bundle` and `rake` commands.